 The proper alcohol percentage is essential for balance and structure of the final product.
 With all components in harmonious balance, you will find a wine of wonderful drinkability.
 At 40 Knots, we thrive upon balance both in the vineyard and the cellar.
 With our minimal intervention approach, we aim to craft wine of natural quality.
 This is our continued 40 Knots promise.

 *fortification is the addition of a spirit while fermenting wine is still naturally high in sugar, thus halting the fermentation process by keeping the sugar levels naturally high.
 Our *port style dessert wine is a delicious accompaniment to dark chocolate.
-Want to beat those autumn blues?
+But don't take my word for it, come try it out for yourself!
 Our 40 Knots tasting room is open all year round.
 Come enjoy a glass of port while taking part in our Music Trivia Nights, every Saturday night at 6:00pm.

 Wine, Wind and Sea.